rust-project-primer/book/src/interop/readme.md

 languages run single-threaded, and you have to make sure that you don't call into the language from a different thread.

+### Patterns for Rust interop

+- the `-sys` pattern: allowing other crates to access the raw C api
+- using features to expose the api
+- using a `build.rs` script

 ### How this chapter is structured

 In this chapter, we will walk through several tools that can be used to